 When I wear formal clothes, I get nervous.
-It’s not that I’m afraid of falling ( I’ve actually played a game of football in a pair of high heels and not ended up in the ER).
+It’s not that I’m afraid of falling ( I’ve actually played a game of football in a pair of high heels).
 It’s because dressing up comes with the expectation of acting the part – which I don’t think I’m capable of playing.

-That’s because, what we wear is more than just a method of fitting in with our environments.
-Clothing and makeup is more like the armor you wear to battle, or the costume you wear on stage.
+That’s because what we wear is more than just a method of fitting in with our environments.
+Clothing and makeup are more like the armor you wear to battle, or the costume you wear on stage.
 It’s what lets others know you’re prepared for anything.

 Look Good, Feel Better is a charity that uses this very premise in an incredible way.
 They aim to raise the self-esteem of people undergoing treatment for cancer.
 The volunteers at Look Good, Feel Better know that the physical changes for those undergoing cancer treatments, such as radiation and chemotherapy can leave people feeling awkward.
 This forces them to become reclusive while undergoing treatment.

 To combat those feelings of poor body image and negative self-worth, Look Good, Feel Better offers complimentary beauty sessions to help those who are in treatment and recovering from a cancer diagnosis.
 They cover it all, from helping a woman put on a wig, to helping a person liven up a complexion turned ghastly from the side effects of chemotherapy.

 It’s a fact that increasing self-esteem does more than just increase your confidence – improving what psychologists have termed “emotional immunity.”